guitarrapc/valentia/README.md

 ## Version 0.3.x

-- version : 0.3.0
+- version : 0.3.1

 	[ author : guitarrapc ]

-	[ Sep 24, 2013 ]
+	[ Oct 4, 2013 ]

+	* Added TaskParameter parameter for Invoke-Valentia, Invoke-ValentiaParallel, Invoke-ValentiaAsync.
+Now you can use $args[0] ...[x] to paa variables to task when execute valentia command.
+	* Added Invoke-valentiaDeployGroupRemark, Invoke-valentiaDeployGroupUnremark to ease you remark, mark deploy group ipaddresses in one command.
+	* Exmaple for Invoke-valentiaDeployGroupRemark, Invoke-valentiaDeployGroupUnremark is added to README.
-	* Open to public
+	* fix link to fastcopy.
-	* Get-ValentiaGroup now supports multiple input, previously only 1 input was allowed.
-Now you can type like valea 192.168.0.1,192.168.0.2 {hostname}
-	* Now Invoke-ValentiaDownload had added to copy item from clients to server
-	* Minor Change valep error variable from array to list (will do for valea and vale)
+	* fix Get-ValentiaGroup parameter of deployfolder was mandatory.
+It supposed to be not mandatory.
+	* fix some messages on Write-Verbose and Write-Warning.
+	* little configuration for valentia-config.ps1

 # Valid OS and PowerShell Verstion